How to Create Your Real Estate Investing Network

 Joshua Dorkin No problem!
 It’s an extremely helpful website and I do believe it is the best online real estate community out there.
 Keep up the great work!

-5. Avatar Joshua Dorkin says:
+5. Joshua Dorkin says:

 Hey Anton – Thanks for letting people know about BiggerPockets!
 We try our best to continually improve what we believe to be the best real estate community online — I appreciate you taking notice and spreading the word!